The government of Nicaragua is committing possible crimes against humanity in a systematic attempt to crush dissent.

-In April 2018 tens of thousands of people took to the streets in Nicaragua to protest severe pension cuts.
-Police, at times in coordination with pro-government armed elements, were accused of using disproportionate force against protesters, which triggered an escalation in the demonstrations.
-At least 320 people were killed and 2,000 injured between April and September 2018.
-An August 2018 report by the UN High Commissioner for Human Rights detailed widespread and systematic violations and abuses that may amount to crimes against humanity.
-Further research by the Inter-American Commission on Human Rights (IACHR)-mandated Interdisciplinary Group of Independent Experts determined that crimes against humanity, including murder, persecution and arbitrary deprivation of liberty, were committed by the government between April and May 2018.
-In response to these reports, the government expelled the Office of the UN High Commissioner for Human Rights (OHCHR) and the Group of Independent Experts from the country.
+The crisis first escalated in April 2018 when tens of thousands of people took to the streets to protest severe pension cuts and the police – at times in coordination with pro-government armed elements – cracked down on the demonstrations.
+The police were accused of using disproportionate force against protesters, which triggered an escalation in the demonstrations.
+Between April and September 2018 at least 320 people were killed and 2,000 injured in the ensuing violence and crackdown.
+The UN High Commissioner for Human Rights and an Interdisciplinary Group of Independent Experts mandated by the Inter-American Commission on Human Rights documented widespread and systematic violations and abuses of human rights perpetrated on behalf of state authorities and pro-government actors between April and May 2018.
+In response to their respective reports, the government expelled the Office of the UN High Commissioner for Human Rights (OHCHR) and the Group of Independent Experts from the country in 2018.

 Arbitrary criminal prosecutions are used as an instrument of political persecution, which has expanded over time and now targets a broad and diverse range of dissenting voices.
 Patterns of violence against opponents – including psychological torture – often vary by gender, with specific methods of torture targeting and inflicted upon women.

-The government of Nicaragua must immediately halt the systematic persecution of actual or alleged opponents, allow independent media and civil society organizations to operate safely and freely and immediately release all arbitrary detained individuals.
-The government should commit to full and meaningful cooperation with regional and international human rights monitoring mechanisms, including by granting unfettered access to the GHRE.
-All human rights violations and abuses, including those resulting from political violence, should be independently investigated and those responsible held accountable, including at the highest level of government.
+The government of Nicaragua must immediately halt the systematic persecution of actual or alleged opponents, allow independent media and civil society organizations to operate safely and freely and immediately release all arbitrarily detained individuals.
+The government should commit to full and meaningful cooperation with regional and international human rights monitoring mechanisms.
+All human rights violations and abuses should be independently investigated and those responsible held accountable, including at the highest level of government.

-UN member states should utilize the evidence collected by the GHRE to pursue accountability for victims, including through universal jurisdiction.
-Latin American governments, together with the EU and other allies, should intensify efforts to ensure a coordinated, consistent and holistic response to the crisis which prioritizes human rights protection and democratic reform, in consultation with Nicaraguan civil society.
+UN member states should utilize the evidence collected by the GHREN to pursue accountability for victims, including through universal jurisdiction, and strengthen and expand a robust individual sanctions regime against perpetrators at the highest level.
+Governments and regional institutions should also make use of the GHREN’s findings in all security, financial and trade relations and policies to increase pressure on the government to halt pervasive persecution.
+Latin American governments, together with the EU and other allies and in close consultation with Nicaraguan civil society, should intensify efforts to ensure a coordinated, consistent and holistic response to the crisis which prioritizes human rights protection and democratic reform.

 Ralph Bunche Institute for International Studies